varun-mb/techincal-paper/README.md

     As per above code snippet, the setter and getter methods, `getName()` and `setName()` allow us to enter data into, as well as receive it from, a private variable `name`.

-4. **Polymorphism:** In OOPs, Polymorphism is the concept that refers to the ability of a variable, function or object to take on multiple forms.
+4. **Polymorphism:** <br> In OOPs, Polymorphism is the concept that refers to the ability of a variable, function or object to take on multiple forms.
 To better understand polymorphism, we can take the real world example of a man who can be a husband, a father, a brother or an employee, and exhibits different behavior while serving different roles.
 Similarily, in OOPs, polymorphism allows us to define a single interface and have multiple implementations of the same.
 In JAVA, polymorphism is divided into 2 types:

-    * Compile-Time Polymorphism:
+    * **Compile-Time Polymorphism:**
     It is also known as static polymorphism.
 This type of polymorphism is achieved by function overloading or operator overloading.

       ```java